Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 17 Desember 2024 18.21.54 UTC
+- WIB: Selasa, 17 Desember 2024 19.52.27 UTC
-- WITA: Selasa, 17 Desember 2024 19.21.54 UTC
+- WITA: Selasa, 17 Desember 2024 20.52.27 UTC
-- WIT: Selasa, 17 Desember 2024 20.21.54 UTC
+- WIT: Selasa, 17 Desember 2024 21.52.27 UTC

 Kutipan Inspiratif:
-"We have more media than ever and more technology in our lives.
-It's supposed to help us communicate, but it has the opposite effect of isolating us."
+"When one door closes, another door opens; but we so often look so long and regretfully upon the closed door, that we do not see the ones which open for us."

-Kategori: technology
+Kategori: inspirational